The Mauxie is fairly new in the designer dog community, however, it has become incredibly popular in the last few years.

 It is said to have first been bred in the United States during the 2000s, with the purpose of being a beautiful, companion dog.

-The Maltese is considered an ancient breed.
+The Maltese are considered an ancient breed.
 There is finding that relate it to existing in Malta 6000 years ago, meaning that it’s fluffy loveable aesthetic has been pleasing owners for centuries.

 It is widely speculated that it is a descendant of various Spitz breeds.